Oktoberfest is the perfect time to drink lots of beer and eat lots of German food.

 For more information: Bridge Road Brewers

 Bridge Road Brewers does Oktoberfest the right way.
-Basing its celebration loosely around the original in Munich, it includes steins of its own specially brewed Oktoberfest beer, plenty of good food and a live ohm-pah band.
+Now in its 12th year, it bases its celebration loosely around the original in Munich and includes steins of its own specially brewed Oktoberfest beer (marzen), plenty of good food and a live ohm-pah band.
 Get your tickets early for this one.

 Where: 291 Dandenong Rd, Windsor

-Beer selection: Paulaner, Leffe and a selection of world beers
+Beer selection: A selection of German and world beers

 For more information: German Club Tivoli